ropensci/predictNMB/README.md

 ## Related work

-This R package is based on previous work on cost-effective cutpoints for the economic evaluation of clinical prediction models.
+This R package is based on previous work on value-optimising cutpoints for the economic evaluation of clinical prediction models.
 It can be accessed here (insert link).